 One of the barriers to this is the lack of availability of well-annotated data to train the machine learning algorithm.
 Most of the public data sets are focused on high volume, routine cases, for example, lung nodules or breast anomalies (indicative of breast cancer).
 As a result, most AI start-ups are targeting these high-volume clinical cases, and of course they represent some of the largest market opportunities.

 However, radiologists cover a large array of clinical cases throughout a typical workday.
 If we look at case variety in terms of an iceberg, the tip consists of a small number of high-volume cases (e.g. lung nodules), but most clinical cases are yet to be addressed by AI solutions and are an untapped market for vendors.
 While there is certainly value in AI solutions targeted at these repetitive and time-consuming high-volume cases, for AI to realize its full potential in medical imaging, radiologists need a more comprehensive set of AI-enabled tools.
-The successful vendors will be those that have innovative strategies for obtaining annotated data and that have secured multiple data-sharing partnership with health providers, enabling them to develop algorithms for a diverse range of clinical cases.
+The successful vendors will be those that have innovative strategies for obtaining annotated data and that have secured multiple data-sharing partnerships with health providers, enabling them to develop algorithms for a diverse range of clinical cases.

 Development an AI toolkit or body area solution